MadoFrog/Canberrachan/README.md

 4. [PHP GD](http://www.php.net/manual/en/intro.image.php)
 5. [PHP PDO](http://www.php.net/manual/en/intro.pdo.php)

-We try to make sure lainchan is compatible with all major web servers and operating systems. lainchan does not include an Apache ```.htaccess``` file nor does it need one.
+This is a fork of Lainchan, and they try to make sure it is compatible with all major web servers and operating systems. lainchan does not include an Apache ```.htaccess``` file nor does it need one.
+Neither does this.

 ### Recommended
 1. MySQL/MariaDB server >= 5.5.3